Quick Answer

 Exam Tip: Gotchas

-• Research analyst road-show participation is prohibited.
+- Research analyst road-show participation is prohibited.
 This is a frequent exam fact.
-Bankers run the road show; analysts do not present.
+Bankers run the road show; analysts do not present, even for an EGC offering.

-• Research analyst pitch participation is prohibited.
-The pitchbook can cite published research, but the analyst cannot be in the room to win the mandate.
+- Research analyst pitch participation is prohibited, with one narrow exception.
+The pitchbook can cite published research, and an analyst may sit in on an EGC IPO pitch meeting, but the analyst still cannot solicit the business.

 Research reports and public appearances by an analyst about an issuer are restricted for a defined period around an offering.
 The quiet period is the window when the firm's research voice goes silent on the issuer.